arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. In Solution Explorer, right-click the **WebApi** project and select **Build**.

-	> **Note:** If you build the entire solution you will get errors, because the Windows Store app client is still incomplete.
+	> **Note:** If you build the entire solution, including both projects, you will get errors, because the Windows Store app client is still incomplete.

 1. In Solution Explorer, right-click the **Controllers** folder of the Web API project and select **Add | New Scaffolded Item...** to open the **Add Scaffold** dialog box.